sjsyrek/haskell-study-startup/README.md

 - If you're starting your own study group, **fork this repo** and modify it for your own purposes.
 If you do so, I only ask that you respect the spirit in which this material is offered and not attribute to me any substantial changes to the pedagogy or process.
 - Submit a **pull request**, and I'll add your study group to the list down below.
 Only ask to be added if you intend to (more or less) follow my recommendations.
+- In your own repo, I suggest you make the `guidelines.md` file your `README.md` instead, making whatever changes are necessary.
+You may also link back to this repo if you like.

 ### Haskell Book